JunyaoHu/common_metrics_on_video_quality/README.md

 # common_metrics_on_video_quality

+You can easily calculate the following video quality metrics:

+- FVD: Frechét Video Distance
+- PSNR: peak-signal-to-noise ratio
-you can calculate Frechét Video Distance (FVD), the peak-signal-to-noise ratio (PSNR), the structural similarity index measure (SSIM) and the learned perceptual image patch similarity (LPIPS) easily.
+- SSIM: structural similarity index measure
+- LPIPS: learned perceptual image patch similarity

-As for FVD, this code is from [MVCD model project](https://github.com/voletiv/mcvd-pytorch) and other websites and projects, I've just extracted the part of it that's relevant to the calculation.
+As for FVD, the code refers to [MVCD](https://github.com/voletiv/mcvd-pytorch) and other websites and projects, I've just extracted the part of it that's relevant to the calculation.
 This code can be used to evaluate FVD scores for generative or predictive models.

-ps: pixel value should be in [0, 1], support grayscale and RGB.
+- This project supports grayscale and RGB videos.
+- This project supports Ubuntu, but maybe something is wrong with Windows.
+If you can solve it, welcome any PR.
+- **If the project cannot run correctly, please give me an issue or PR~**

 # Example

-8 videos of a batch, 30 frames, 3 channels, 64x64 size, calculate per 8 frames, and calculate to final.
+8 videos of a batch, 10 frames, 3 channels, 64x64 size.

 ```
 import torch